 - Certification by the Federal Office for Information Security (BSI)

-The control over the functionality of the evaluated system and over the unique selling points remains consistently in their responsibility as manufacturers.
-The separation of evaluation and certification guarantees the four-eyes principle when testing the product.
-The resulting CC certification meets the highest internationally recognized standards.
+Control over the functionality of the evaluated system and over the unique selling propositions remains consistently your responsibility as the manufacturer.
+The separation of evaluation and certification ensures the dual control principle in the testing of the product.
+The resulting CC certification meets the highest internationally recognised standards.